What is the difference between hiring an employee and hiring a business?

 Hiring employees versus hiring subcontractors/other business owners both come with their own unique sets of challenges but it's important to remember that clear communication and setting expectations upfront will be important.

-Another very important to remember is, business owners, raise their rates.
+Another very important thing to remember is business owners raise their rates.
 Just like employees who get raises, subcontractors get them too.
 You cannot expect to pay the same rate for 4 years with someone.
 That is just a natural thing.
-When they raise their rates you're welcome to have back-and-forth dialogue but don't ask them to do more tasks.
+When they raise their rates, you're welcome to have back-and-forth dialogue but don't ask them to do more tasks.